FDA approved for more than 25 years

 • Inserting the needle at the correct angle to the scalp surface

-• Randomizing the pigmentation dot pattern
+• Randomizing the pigmentation dot pattern for a more natural look

 • Performing a patch test to check for skin reactions

-You can also ask for photos of your technician’s previous results and information on how they prepare and perform SMP on each client.
-If the clinic you’re considering has an online presence, check for customer testimonials to get a sense of what to expect.
+Again, if the clinic you’re considering has an online presence, check for customer testimonials to get a sense of what to expect.

 3. Poor Hairline Design

 You can also search for photos of a hairline outline achieved through SMP and ask your technician to use them as inspiration.
+Another option is to use a photo of your own previous hairline when it was fuller.

-4. Using Incorrect Equipment
+4. Incorrect Equipment

 There’s also a chance of bloodborne disease transmission if a technician uses incorrect needles, according to the International Society of Hair Restoration Surgery (ISHRS).
+So make sure your chosen clinic adheres to safety standards, such as a bloodborne pathogens certification and using packaged needles.

 5. Choosing the Wrong Pigment